 - Fitbit’s calorie burn estimates: Fitbit estimates resting calorie burn from a formula factoring in your height, weight, age, and gender.
 These numbers are estimates that may be high or low for you as an individual.
 From comparing my own Fitbit numbers with popular formulas, I learned that the Fitbit base calorie burn seems based on the Mifflin-St Jeor Basal Metabolic Rate (BMR).
 BMR is intended to represent what someone like you would typically burn resting all day.
 On top of that, Fitbit estimates activity calories based on how much and how fast you move throughout the day.
 Please note – new users are often surprised to see a calorie burn on their Fitbit device when they wake up in the morning.
 This is as intended as those calories represent what you likely burned resting starting at 12 am that day.
 (For more information about BMR check out this article from Daily Burn).

-- Fitbit’s distance calculations: Excluding the GPS function in the Fitbit app and the Surge device, the distance calculation is primarily based on your steps and stride length.
+- Fitbit’s distance calculations: Excluding the GPS function in some models, the distance calculation is primarily based on your steps and stride length.
 If you do not know your running and walking stride lengths, it is estimated based on your height and gender.
 You can improve the accuracy if the default estimate isn’t right for you (more on this in step 4).